YugBhanushali/color-codes-npm-package/README.md

 # colour-codes

-colour-codes is an npm package that provides functions to convert color codes between different formats, including RGBA, HEX, and HSLA.
-With this package, you can easily perform color code conversions in your JavaScript/Typescript projects.
+colour-codes is an npm package that provides functions to convert color codes between different formats, including RGBA, HEX, HSLA, RGB, and HSL.
+With this package, you can easily perform color code conversions in your JavaScript/TypeScript projects.

 ## Installation